 William W. Allen Nutrition Scholarship

 William W. Allen Nutrition Scholarships are designed to raise awareness of hunger in America by supporting dietetic interns as they learn about the ways in which dietitians can contribute to community nutrition programs that address widespread food insecurity.
 Scholarship awards are applied toward the internship program fee.
-Interested students should submit a one-page letter of application stating their interest in community nutrition and any relevant experience after matching with the program.
+Interested students should submit a one-page letter of application stating their interest in community nutrition and any relevant experienceduring the pre-internship process.